kmanoli/NormCerebellum/README.md

-## Cerebellar growth is associated with domain-specific cerebral maturation and behavioral outcomes
+## Cerebellar growth is associated with domain-specific cerebral maturation and socio-linguistic behavioral outcomes

 #### This repository contains analysis scripts and cerebellar normative models presented in this manuscript: TBD